What is the practical value of the water-repellent glass coating on the car?

-To better understand this, we polished half the car and also carried the liquid glass Echelon Zen-Xero Dynamic.
+To better understand this, we polished half the car and also carried the liquid glass coating Echelon Zen-Xero Dynamic.
 This article will be in relatively few words.
 Here it would be appropriate to use the phrase: “1 picture says more than 1000 words!”

 So, keep “reading” the good “14 000+ words” blog.

-To start with, I have tested a lot of liquid glasses and ceramic coatings in my life, always looking at how they work on the car and resist any kind of environmental stress.
+To start with, I have tested a lot of liquid glass and ceramic coatings in my life, always looking at how they work on the car and resist any kind of environmental stress.
 For example, tar removers, acid, solvents, etc.

 I decided to make another case study.
 If we usually do such tests on different cars, it leaves the reader doubting that may be there were somehow different conditions or the cars were a bit different.
 So, to prevent any doubts that we are trying to trick you with different cars, we literally polished one car only partly and applied glass coating (Echelon Zen-Xero Dynamic) as well.